demisto/content-docs/docs/tutorials/tut-setup-dev-codespace.md

 ### Connect to Your Codespace
 #### Browser-based Visual Studio Code
-By default, Codespaces opens a browser-based VSCode editor that's connected to the Codespace, and should be enough for most use cases, but it can also be used in IDEs by using an extension.
+By default, GitHub provides a browser-based Visual Studio Code editor that's automatically configured, authenticated, and connected to your Codespace, using your GitHub account.
+This IDE should be sufficient for most use cases.

 To open it, enter the main forked repository page, click **Code**, go to the **Codespaces** tab, and click the newly created Codespace (should have a random name).

-It can take a few minutes for the Codespace to be initialized.
+It can take up to a few minutes for the Codespace to be fully initialized.
+This is a one-time process that's done only at the first time you open a Codespace.

-Then, once your Codespace is ready, you will be redirected to the web-based IDE, where you can start working.
+Once the initialization is completed and your Codespace is ready, you will be redirected to the IDE, where you can start your development.

 ![Connecting to the Codespace (browser)](../doc_imgs/tutorials/tut-setup-dev-codespace/open-codespace-in-browser.gif) *Connecting to the Codespace (browser)*

 #### Visual Studio Code (local)
-In order to connect to your Codespace from a local VSCode editor, you will need to install the official [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.Codespaces).
+In order to connect to your Codespace from a local Visual Studio Code editor, you will need to install the official [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.Codespaces).

 For a complete installation & configuration tutorial, refer to the official "[Using GitHub Codespaces in your local development environment](https://docs.github.com/en/Codespaces/developing-in-Codespaces/using-github-Codespaces-in-visual-studio-code)" article by GitHub.
 (You can skip the "Creating a Codespace in VS Code" section, as we've already created a Codespace.)